 This cross-national research project focuses on the operation and efficacy of age verification techniques as employed by the European online gambling industry, comparing this to practice in other industry sectors.

 Participants: Agnes Bruszik, Dr Monica Bulger, Paolo Celot, Professor William H. Dutton, Emilie Normann, Kristian Pederson

 This project aims to develop and validate indicators of adult media literacy levels, in response to the Audiovisual Media Services Directive requiring that the European Commission report levels of Media Literacy in all EU Member States by December 2011.

-Participants: Dr Ian Brown, Dr Fehmi Ben Abdesslem, Dave Birch, Dr Sacha Brostoff, Fadhila Haeri Mazanderani, Dr Tristan Henderson, David Houghton, Dr Adam Joinson, Miguel Malheiros, Dr Anne-Marie Oostveen, Chrysanthi Papoutsi, Iain Parris, Professor Angela Sasse, Dr Asimina Vasalou
+Participants: Professor Ian Brown, Dr Fehmi Ben Abdesslem, Dave Birch, Dr Sacha Brostoff, Fadhila Haeri Mazanderani, Dr Tristan Henderson, David Houghton, Dr Adam Joinson, Miguel Malheiros, Dr Anne-Marie Oostveen, Chrysanthi Papoutsi, Iain Parris, Professor Angela Sasse, Dr Asimina Vasalou

 Privacy Value Networks (PVNets) is producing an empirical base for developing concepts of privacy across contexts and timeframes, addressing a current lack of clarity of what privacy is and what it means to stakeholders in different usage scenarios.

 Participants: Professor William H. Dutton, Dr Leslie Haddon